-Light and UV rays degrade your tea very quickly.
-Avoid buying tea from vendors who store their clear tea in glass or plastic containers, and avoid storing your tea in anything clear unless you plan on keeping it in a dark cabinet.
+Light and UV rays degrade tea very quickly.
+Avoid buying tea from vendors who store tea in clear glass or plastic containers, and avoid storing your tea in anything clear unless you plan on keeping it in a dark cabinet.

-Heat also degrades your tea.
-Avoid placing it in the sun (see also: light) or near heat sources like stoves or ovens.
+Heat also degrades tea.
+Avoid placing it in the sun or near a heat sources like stoves and ovens.

-Moisture causes problems, too.
-Tea is shelf stable because it is dry.
-Unfortunately, it absorbs water from the air very easily.
-Until it's ready to brew, keep it away from boiling water (see also: heat).
-You'll also benefit by avoiding other humid areas, like above a dishwasher vent or in a refrigerator.
-Obviously, you won't want to expose your tea to liquid moisture either unless, of course, you're brewing it.
+Moisture causes problems, too; tea is shelf stable because it's dry and absorbs water from the air very easily.
+You'll also benefit by keeping the tea away from humid areas, like above a dishwasher vent or in a refrigerator.
+You won't want to expose your tea to liquid moisture either unless you're brewing it.

-Odor is something that tea absorbs very easily.
-This tea trait allows for the creation of amazing scented teas, such as Jasmine Pearls.
-It also means that storing your tea near a spice cabinet, trashcan or other source of odor is a no-no.
+Tea absorbs odors very easily.
+This trait allows for the creation of amazing scented teas, such as Jasmine Pearls, but it also means that storing your tea near a spice cabinet, trashcan or another aromatic area is a no-no.

-Air exposure increases the chances that your tea will absorb moisture and odors.
-Avoid leaving tea out, sealing it with excess air in the packaging or storing it in porous packaging materials, like paper bags.
+Air exposure increases the chance of your tea absorbing moisture and odors.
+Avoid leaving tea out, sealing the package without pressing out excess air, or storing it in porous packaging materials, like paper bags.